Automate Flash Cards Creation for Language Learning with Python

 Objective

-In order to support your learning journey, you want to feed your Anki with thousands of cards and practise 2 hours per day during your commuting and dead times.
+To support your learning journey, you want to feed your Anki deck with thousands of cards and practise for 2 hours per day during your commute and downtime.

 Solution